Project-Benjamin/Mass-Driver/README.md

 4. Select **Build game**, then **Play**.

 The patcher does not include Xenogears, an emulator, or a BIOS.
 It reads but never changes the source BIN.
-Emulator setup is optional until **Play** is selected.